 </Where>

-This is how we can get task assigned to a user or current user groups in SharePoint using CAML query in SharePoint 2010.
-The same CAML query can use in SharePoint 2013/2016 or SharePoint Online also.
+</Query>This is how we can assign a task to a user or a current user group in SharePoint using a CAML query.

-SharePoint CAML Query Order by Example
+9. SharePoint CAML Query Order by Example

-Then add this column and use this column in order by instead of dropdown column.
+Then add this column and use this column in order by instead of the dropdown column.
 This will solve the problem.

-CAML Query Helper in SharePoint – Download, Install and Use
+CAML Query Helper in SharePoint – Download, Install, and Use

 Download and Install SharePoint CAML Query Helper